 Why would you need a game controller for your Samsung Galaxy phone?
-Samsung hasn't explicitly jumped into the world of gaming-specific smartphones, but since you're provided with some of the best specs to go along with amazing displays, Samsung smartphones, like the Samsung Galaxy S21, make for a perfect gaming experience.
-To make the most out of Xbox Cloud Gaming and other games on your phone, you'll need a great game controller to pair with it.
-Here are the best Galaxy S10 gamepads to get you started.
+Samsung hasn't explicitly jumped into the world of gaming-specific smartphones, but since you're provided with some of the best specs to go along with amazing displays, the latest Samsung smartphones make for a perfect gaming experience.
+With the best mobile game controllers for Samsung Galaxy phones, you'll be on your way to better gaming.

 Razer's Kishi controller is quite impressive.
 It not only fits just about every smartphone, but the USB-C port ensures low-latency gaming.
 When not in use, the two sides slide together, making for easy portability or storage.

 There are actually two versions of the GameSir X2, as the company has recently released an updated controller with a more traditional D-Pad.
-The X2 can make any Galaxy phone feel like it's a Nintendo Switch while being compatible with just about any phone you can think of, including the Galaxy Z Fold 2.
+The X2 can make any Galaxy phone feel like it's a Nintendo Switch, while being compatible with just about any phone you can think of, including the Galaxy Z Fold 2.

 The Stratus Duo is the latest great Android gaming controller from SteelSeries.
-Once again, the company has designed a comfortable controller — this time with a rechargeable lithium-ion battery and a Wi-Fi dongle that allows you to just as easily connect it to a PC to play your favorite Steam games.
+Once again, the company has designed a comfortable controller — this time with a rechargeable lithium-ion battery and a Wi-Fi dongle — that allows you to just as easily connect it to a PC to play your favorite Steam games.

 When you consider everything that the Razer Raiju Mobile brings to the table — Bluetooth and wired connections, four multifunction buttons that can be remapped, a hair-trigger mode for both left and right triggers, and a phone mount with a 60-degree tilt for comfortable viewing angles — the only thing that might give you pause is the price.